-We are currently advancing current and future product candidates based on our proprietary biologic and synthetic platforms, including the Chimpanzee Adenovirus Oxford, or ChAdOx, and Modified vaccinia Ankara, or MVA, vectors, SNAPvax and our other technologies through clinical development.
+We are currently advancing current and future product candidates based on our proprietary biologic and synthetic platforms, including the ChAdOx and MVA vectors, SNAP-TI, SNAP-CI and our other technologies through clinical development.
 Developing and commercializing products for therapeutic indications is expensive, and we do not expect to generate meaningful product revenues in the foreseeable future.

-As of December 31, 2022, our cash and cash equivalents were \$194.4 million.
-Based on our current business plan, our management believes that we have sufficient cash to support our operations in to the first quarter of 2025, without additional financing.
+As of December 31, 2023, our cash and cash equivalents were \$142.1 million.
+Based on our current business plan, our management believes that we have sufficient cash to support our operations into the fourth quarter of 2025, without additional financing.
 Our fundraising efforts to raise additional capital may divert our management from their day-to-day activities, which may adversely affect our ability to develop our platforms.
 In addition, we cannot guarantee that financing will be available in sufficient amounts or on terms acceptable to us, if at all.
 Moreover, the terms of any financing may adversely affect the holdings or the rights of our shareholders and the issuance of additional securities, whether equity or debt, by us, or the possibility of such issuance, may cause the market price of our shares to decline.
-The sale of additional equity or convertible securities would dilute all of our stockholders.
+The sale of additional equity or convertible securities would dilute our stockholders.
 The incurrence of indebtedness would result in increased fixed payment obligations and we may be required to agree to certain restrictive covenants, such as limitations on our ability to incur additional debt, limitations on our ability to acquire, sell or license intellectual property rights and other operating restrictions that could adversely impact our ability to conduct our business.
 We could also be required to seek funds through arrangements with collaborative partners or otherwise at an earlier stage than otherwise would be desirable and we may be required to relinquish rights to some of our technologies or product candidates or otherwise agree to terms unfavorable to us, any of which may have a material adverse effect on our business, operating results and prospects.

-If we are unable to obtain funding on a timely basis, we may be required to revise our business plan and strategy, which may result in us significantly curtailing, delaying or discontinuing one or more of our clinical trials or may result in our being unable to expand our operations or otherwise capitalize on our business opportunities.
+If we are unable to obtain funding on a timely basis, we may be required to revise our business plan and strategy, which may result in us significantly curtailing, delaying or discontinuing one or more of our clinical trials, decreasing headcount or may result in our being unable to expand our operations or otherwise capitalize on our business opportunities.
 As a result, our business, financial condition and results of operations could be materially affected.